Can’t Afford to Travel? Go On a Working Holiday!

 Dan and I participated in a Workaway while we were in Peru and it was great!
 We worked 4 hours a day for 4 days a week and in exchange got a cabin to sleep in and all of our meals provided.
 Oh, and did I mention that it was in the Amazon jungle!
 On our free time, we went on walks, went fishing, and learned to speak Spanish from our Peruvian coworkers.
 While we were only there for two weeks, it was a unique experience and we got so much more from it than just staying in a hostel.

 The Working Holiday I went on in Australia allowed me to get a great job, develop a relationship with Daniel, make tons of friends from all over the world, AND save enough money to fund my trip in Latin America.
-Now, I’m on a Working Holiday in New Zeland which allows me to travel New Zeland and likely some of Asia afterward (oh, and I’m going to Fiji in December and maybe Tonga in September.)
+Now, I’m on a Working Holiday in New Zeland which allows me to travel New Zeland and likely some of Asia afterwards (oh, and I’m going to Fiji in December and maybe Tonga in September.)

 I plan on getting a Working Holiday Visa for the UK next as I have so many friends there that I’ve met traveling.
 I figure that I could work in London and then take time off and travel the rest of Europe.
 Sounds pretty good am I right?